As a general rule, students should plan to complete all four VCE units in each study which is crucial to their tertiary aspirations.

 |Year 11||RE I English Unit 1|

-As can be seen, students wanting to take Year 12 units in Year 11 may need to consider doing Year 11 units in Year 10.
+As can be seen, students wishing to take Year 12 units in Year 11 may need to consider doing Year 11 units in Year 10.

 Enhancement – Accelerated Learning

-Exceptionally successful students with high aspirations may wish to apply to do two Unit 3/ 4 sequences in Year 11.
+Exceptionally successful students with high aspirations may wish to apply to complete two Unit 3/ 4 sequences in Year 11.
 As with any student wishing to study VCE extension units, the students must:

 - Indicate which units they wish to study clearly on the student enrolment form